Privacy Policy

 | Valid Until Date | Operational Data | Subscription expiry management |

 The email address you provide to Stripe during checkout is also the email address you must use when submitting requests for subscription changes or exercising your data subject rights.
+Providing your email address is a contractual requirement for subscription services; without it, we cannot create or maintain your account.

 4.2 Consent Records